What is certificate chains?

 Any certificate that sits between the SSL Certificate and the Root Certificate (CA Certificate) is called a chain or Intermediate Certificate.

-The Intermediate Certificate is the signer/issuer of the SSL Certificate
+The Intermediate Certificate is the signer/issuer of the SSL Certificate.

 The Root CA Certificate is the signer/issuer of the Intermediate Certificate.